-The classes I currently teach at WCHS are Biblical Backgrounds, Comparative Religions, and Marriage and the Family.
+The classes I currently teach at WCHS are First Testament Survey, Comparative Religions, and Marriage and the Family.
 I love the school and my work there and know that for right now this is Yahweh’s will for me.
 I also teach adult Bible studies at my church and in small groups.
 I love learning, reading books, and studying the Bible.
 And teaching is where I feel the most fulfilled in my spiritual gifts.

 I have an extremely supportive wife who believes in my calling from Yahweh and my gift to teach the Bible.
 She is also an editor who edits all my materials.
 We have three smart, joyful, beautiful, high-energy, and amazing daughters (born between the years 2010 and 2014).
 Thanks to the Word of Yahweh and the birth of our children my wife and I have grown so much in Yahweh and together and have a healthy and strong marriage.
 Yahweh has also taken care of us so much through our personal and financial struggles that I have begun to understand 1 Peter in a personal way of how Yahweh uses trials to refine us and bring us closer to Him.
 I can honestly say that, along with all my education, being married and being the father of three children have brought a whole new perspective and deeper understanding to who Yahweh is and how He has revealed Himself in the Bible.